craigargh/cfg-python/slides/session_6.md

 ----

-**Task 6.3:**

-Tasks:
+**Exercise 6.3:** Come up with ideas for your project

 1. Individually, come up with as many ideas for the project as possible
-2. Share one of your ideas with the group, going around each team member until all ideas have been covered
+2. Share one of your ideas with the team, going around each team member until all ideas have been covered
-3. As a group, prioritise the ideas into "Must, Should, Could, Won't"
+3. As a team, prioritise the ideas into "Must, Should, Could, Won't"

 ---